johannaschoenecker/Megafire-Analysis/README.md

 # Megafire Analysis

-This repository contains the R scripts and analyses for the project
+This repository contains the R scripts and google earth engine scripts (.txt) and analyses for the project
-**"Megafires in the temperate conifer forests of the Sierra Nevada mountains of California (1985–2020)"**.
+**"Conifer forest recovery is compromised by compact and large high severity burn patches within megafires"**.

 ## Overview
 This project combines remote sensing and field data to analyze: